rumpelsepp/blog/content/stuff.md

 On this page my mentionable side projects are listed.
 For my other stuff, check out my [sourcehut](https://git.sr.ht/~rumpelsepp) account!
+Rendered manpages of my projects are available at [/man](https://rumpelsepp.org/man).

 ### mnotify